 At Broodje Bert you can enjoy delicious sandwiches.
 The place is small and cozy, ideal for a quick snack and to continue your journey.
 The sandwich mozzarella with tomato is a must.
 An old cheese sandwich is also worth trying with a cappuccino.
 A big advantage of Broodje Bert is that the price-quality ratio is good.
 For $15 you have a sandwich with a drink, which is not expensive in Amsterdam.

 After lunch, you have all afternoon to discover the Rijksmuseum.
 If the weather is nice you can also choose to visit the Rijksmuseum in the morning and do the walking tour in the afternoon.

 In our opinion, the Rijksmuseum is the most beautiful museum in Amsterdam.
 It is great after the hustle and bustle of the city to walk in all silence in this museum.
 The Rijksmuseum is famous for the fame of the collection’s masterpieces.
 You can see Van Gogh’s self-portrait, Vermeer’s Little Street, Jan Steen’s household, and the absolute highlight Rembrandt’s Night Watch.
-Regardless of whether you are a museum enthusiast or not, this museum is really worth a visit because of the magnificent masterpieces.
+Regardless of whether you are a museum enthusiast or not, this museum is worth a visit because of its magnificent masterpieces.

 #1.3 Drink in the Jordaan

 After dinner, it is nice to take a walk along the canals and finally have a drink in the pleasant working-class neighborhood the Jordaan.
 If you want to find a cozy pub, we recommend Het Monumentje.
 If you want to visit more a party café then Eetcafe De Jordaan is recommended.